MerijnMoody/MarketSimulation/README.md

 # MarketSimulation
-Project Computational Science Market Simulation Code The code consists of two files: Simulation.py and Plot.py.
+Project Computational Science Market Simulation Code The code consists of two files, Simulation.py and Plot.py.
 They do the following:

 Simulation.py:
   - runs the main market simulation for a specified number of iterations and p-values
   - saves the raw data in the "data.csv" file
-  - plots the final state of the buyers and sellers in a bar plot Plot.py:
+  - plots the final state of the buyers and sellers in a bar plot

+Plot.py:
   - plots a graph of the average buyer and seller prices and their difference with a shaded standard deviation
   - plots a graph of the average buy and sell price difference for different p-values